-Solar panels, high-tech wind turbines, large-scale hydropower, nuclear, geothermal, hydrogen – every you-name-it technology that will supposedly save the day – all rely on fossil fuels at every step of their life cycle.
-Their construction relies on a dwindling supply of non-renewable metals and minerals, on ecological destruction and pollution, and on terrible working conditions, much of which are offshored to the Global South.
-At the end of their short lives, faux renewables have to be decommissioned and transported (using fossil fuels) to waste sites, only for the entire process to start all over again.
+Solar panels, high-tech wind turbines, hydrogen cells, large-scale hydropower, nuclear, and every other you-name-it technology that will supposedly the day, all rely on fossil fuels at every step of their life cycle.
+Their construction relies on a dwindling supply of non-renewable metals and minerals (that cannot magically be made renewable through endless recycling), on ecological destruction and pollution, and on terrible working conditions that are often offshored to the Global South.
+At the end of their short lives, faux renewables have to be decommissioned and transported to waste sites (using fossil fuels), only for the entire process to start all over again.
 Nothing about this is renewable or sustainable.

-We need to massively reduce our material presence while expanding in mind and spirit.
+We need to massively reduce our material presence.

-If overshoot is the result of too many people consuming and polluting too much, all enabled by fossil fuels, then the remedy is fewer people consuming and polluting less, with fossil energy removed from the picture.
-We need to:
+If toxic overshoot is the result of too many people consuming and polluting too much, all enabled by fossil fuels, then the remedy is many fewer people consuming far less energy and material resources in a far more harmonious relationship with the Earth, with fossil energy removed from the picture.

 The questions inevitably arise: do we have enough time?
 Is there any hope?
 What can be done?

-Some people think humanity is fatally doomed, while others see only a positive shift towards an elevated way of being.
-But it’s our contention that each perspective misses the other half of the whole.
-In their focus on darkness and despair, the ‘doomer’ crowd fails to see that oftentimes that which isn’t in the best and highest has to die so that something better can be re-born in its place.
-And in their focus on the upsides of an expanding consciousness, the ‘spiritual’ crowd often fails to see that an inevitable period of ugly biophysical collapse will likely play out as the new is being ushered in.
+While some people think we're fatally doomed and others see only positivity as the great planetary transition unfolds, it’s our contention that each perspective misses the other half of the whole.
+In their focus on darkness and despair, the ‘doomer’ crowd fails to see that not only have massive planetary changes happened throughout the great cycles of time marking untold human history, but a doomed outlook is a self-fulfilling prophecy.
+And in their focus on the upsides of an expanding planetary consciousness, the ‘spiritual’ crowd often fails to see that an inevitable period of ugly biophysical collapse is on track to play out as the new is being ushered in.